Shopping in Odisha

 Applique Work

 The vibrant applique, or what the locals call Chandua work, is another artwork you must pick up in Odisha.
-Artisans hand stitch pieces of fabric of different patterns and shapes on the main fabric.
+Artisans hand stitch pieces of fabric in different patterns and shapes on the main fabric.
 Birds, animals, huts, gods and goddesses have all found a place in the patchwork art.
 The raths/chariots of the Jagannath Rath Yatra and even the temples have been decorated with Chandua work for centuries.
 Applique work is native to Pipli, so it’s best you pick pieces from here.
-If you don’t intend to visit Pipli, you will find these in Ekamra Haat, Konark Market and numerous other places.
-If you find the traditional colours used in applique work too loud, pick some ‘modern applique’ pieces with contemporary designs to suit the urban palette.
-I chose a pair of modern applique cushion covers from Pipli.
+If you don’t intend to visit Pipli, then other options are Ekamra Haat, Konark Market and numerous other places.
+Some people find the traditional colours used in applique work too loud, and instead prefer ‘modern applique’ pieces with contemporary designs to suit the urban palette.
+I picked a pair of modern applique cushion covers from Pipli.

 Applique Work Items @Rafiq Somani